keboola/connection-docs/manipulation/transformations/index.md

 ## Mappings

-To make sure your SQL code or script does not harm the source tables, the input and output mapping separates the source data from your transformation.
-Each transformation has a secure workspace with copied data from the tables specified in the input mappings.
+To make sure your SQL code or script does not harm the source tables, the input and output mapping **separates** the source data from your transformation, creating a **secure workspace with copied data** from the tables specified in the input mappings.

 After the transformation has executed successfully, only tables/files defined in the output mappings are brought back to Storage.
 Any other artifacts, such as temporary tables or files, are deleted permanently from the transformation workspace when the execution finishes.